soranoba/bbmustache/README.md

-mustache
+bbmustache
 ===========
-Mustache template engine for Erlang/OTP.
+Binary pattern match Based Mustache template engine for Erlang/OTP.

 ## What is Mustach ?
 A logic-less templates.